iansmith/parigot/site/content/document/product_brief.md

 formed WASM file is a Parigot microservice, although the WASM file can't do much unless it is linked against the client side library of parigot.

+# You should probably ignore or take with a grain of salt all the information below this point.
+It was written well before we knew what we were doing.

 # ParigotApp
 ParigotApp is an app that supports some parts of normal development workflow.
 The
 development workflows that are supported by parigotApp are: